Ever since I started playing online poker,

 For those readers not in the mood for the long version, here are my ‘cliff notes’ for US and non-US players:

-Non-US: You cannot beat the combination of being listed on the London Stock Exchange, licensed in Malta and having almost 15 years of running a clean operation.
-Add to this £12 / $88 upfront free bonus (no credit card info needed) and you’ll soon see why gambling giant 888 Poker is the best trusted poker site anywhere online. www.888poker.com (terms apply).
+Non-US: You cannot beat the combination of being listed on the London Stock Exchange, licensed in Malta and having almost 15 years of running a squeaky-clean operation.
+Add to this $40 in tournament tokens (country dependent) and up to 40% cashback (use bonus code SNGPLANET) and you’ll soon see why gambling giant Party Poker is the best trusted poker site anywhere online. www.partypoker.com (terms apply).

 Trusted Online Poker Sites – Fair Games